 According to Mambu and The Financial Times Focus (FT Focus) research, 81% of banking executives strongly agree that replacing outdated mindsets with a progressive social purpose is vital to growth strategy.

 To clearly define the main purpose of why the product exists and then implement it on all digital service levels, we need to understand what customer problems the financial company wants to solve, identify its mission and goals and determine why any potential customer should care about it.
-We need to ensure that the entire FI's team is on the same page to have a successful kickoff.
+We need to ensure that the entire mission-based bank or fintech product's team is on the same page to have a successful kickoff.

 For example, when designing financial products, we achieve a deeper understanding by reflecting human needs, as described in Maslow's pyramid (physiology, safety, love and belonging esteem and self-actualization) through technology benefits that we mention in UXDA's Value Pyramid (functionality, usability, aesthetics, status, mission).
 It allows us to create an integrative, holistic product design that clearly answers the question: why does this financial product exist?